charlycou/demo-S3-rdatadev-042025/README.md

 #### Create a Bucket and Store Files with the MinIO Client
-- Use the mc ls command to list the created bucket.
+- Use the `mc ls local` command to list the created bucket.
-- Then, use the mc mb command to create a new bucket.
+- Then, use the `mc mb local/test` command to create a new bucket. "local" is the name of your alias in `mc` and "test" is the name of your bucket.
 - Add a new file with the mc put command.
+- Download a file from your bucket using `mc get` command.
 - Play around with the mc cp command to copy a file:
-    - from a bucket to your local system,
     - from your local system to a bucket,
     - or between two buckets.
 - Delete a file with the mc rm command.